sunejax/abs/README.md

 `docker-compose up -d`

-Race condition is solved using a UDF on aerospike, to get that working register the udf with the running instance of aerospike (this could be added to the docker-compose file)
+Race condition is solved using an UDF on aerospike, to get that working register the udf with the running instance of aerospike (this could be added to the docker-compose file)

 in aql use
 `register module "allocate.lua"`